How to Find View Your Drafts on Instagram A Step By Step Guide

 Select the post you want to view

-You can also delete a post from this menu or save any changes or preferences that have been made since it was originally saved as a draft — all of these options are visible via the menu at the bottom of your screen.
+You can also delete a post from this menu or save any changes or preferences made since it was originally saved as a draft — all of these options are visible via the menu at the bottom of your screen.

 Edit or delete the post

-Once you’re happy with your draft, you can decide if you want to post it right away or save it for later.
+Once you’re happy with your draft, you can decide whether to post it right away or save it for later.
 To make sure that it’s ready to post, be sure to check any filters or hashtags that you have used before saving and posting.

 If your post isn’t quite ready, no worries!
 You can still edit or delete the post before publishing it.
-On your profile page click on the drafts folder icon in the upper right corner of the page.
+Click the drafts folder icon on your profile page in the upper right corner.

-You will see a list of all of your drafts with thumbnails of each one.
-To open a draft and continue working on it just click on its thumbnail – this will take you back to that same screen as when creating a post from scratch.
+You will see a list of your drafts with thumbnails of each one.
+To open a draft and continue working on it, click on its thumbnail – this will take you back to that same screen as when creating a post from scratch.

-If you decide that you don’t want to keep the post, select the “Delete” button in the lower right-hand corner of this screen and confirm by selecting ‘Delete Post’.
+If you don’t want to keep the post, select the “Delete” button in the lower right-hand corner of this screen and confirm by selecting ‘Delete Post’.
 Confirm and select ‘OK’ for Instagram to delete your Drafted Post.

 Posting Your Drafts

-Posting your drafts is a great way to quickly and easily share content with your followers without having to start from scratch.
-If you’re an Instagram user, you may be wondering how you can view the drafts you’ve created.
+Posting your drafts is a great way to quickly and easily share content with your followers without starting from scratch.
+If you’re an Instagram user, you may wonder how to view the drafts you’ve created.

-Fortunately, it’s pretty easy to do and only takes a few steps.
-In this guide, we’ll cover the process of finding and viewing your drafts on Instagram, along with a few tips and tricks.
+Fortunately, it’s pretty easy and only takes a few steps.
+This guide will cover finding and viewing your drafts on Instagram, along with tips and tricks.
 Let’s get started!

 Select the post you want to post